-Police on the scene just minutes after David Tuttle was shot said Terry Tuttle told them his mother had seen what had happened, adding that he and his brother had been arguing because David Tuttle had borrowed a truck without his permission.
+Police on the scene just years in prison on the reckless minutes after David Tuttle was shot said Terry Tuttle told them his mother had seen what had happened, adding that he and his brother had been arguing because David Tuttle had borrowed a truck without his permission.
 Police also said Terry Tuttle sat crying in the back of a police cruiser until state police arrived and continually insisted that he didn't intend to shoot his brother.

-until the time of his guilty plea, Tuttle had been held on a \$100,000 cash bond.
+Until the time of his guilty plea, Tuttle had been held on a \$100,000 cash bond.
+Congratulations on making the All-stars!

+Harrison Ward

-Harrison Ward Our Grandson from
+Our Grandson

+from

-Pop-Pop and Na-Na We Love You!
+Pop-Pop and Na-Na

-BIG SANDY TRAIL RIDERS
+We Love you!

 In conjunction with

-DEWEY LAKE FISH AND GAME CLUB and the FLOYD COUNTY FISCAL COURT
+DEWEY LAKE and the

+FLOYD COUNTY FISCAL COURT

 Will be sponsoring a

-YOUTH

-SQUIRREL HUNT
+YOUTH SQUIRREL HUNT

 August 14th and 15th

 at the new

-GERMAN BRIDGE

-CAMP GROUND
+GERMAN BRIDGE CAMP GROUND

 All participants must register by 10:00 a.m.
 PRIZES WILL BE AWARDED.

-For more information, call
+For more information, call 874-2490, 886-3314, 886-8656

+Steel Arch Buildings

+Huge Savings on 3 REPO'd, 20'x24', 30'x42' Selling for Balance Owed!
+Display discounts also!

+Call Today!!

+1-866-352-0716

-Riverview Health Care Center 79 Sparrow Lane, Prestonsburg, KY 41653 • 606-886-9178
+Riverview Health Care Center

+79 Sparrow Lane, Prestonsburg, KY 41653 • 606-886-9178

 JOB VACANCY NOTICE

+Laundry Aide-Full time

+Day shift: 5 a.m- 1 p.m.